 How Children of Single Parents Are Affected

 According to the U.S. Census Bureau, 27% of all families with children are headed by a single parent.
+While DoULike statistics show that 47% of U.S. adults believe that single motherhood is bad for society.
 Although children of single parents are less likely to be stigmatized, many are still at risk for certain economic, psychological, and development problems.
 But, it isn’t all negative.

 Negative Effects for Children of Single Parents